PerfectGym/developer/content/api/users/userfriends.md

 # User friends

-This API lest you assign a friend to a full member user account.
+This API lets you assign a friend to a full member user account.

 {:toc}